Shi arrangements restricted to Weyl cones: Introduction and main results

-where $\LL\big(\Shi(\Phi^+)\big)$ is the set of (non-empty) intersections of hyperplanes of $\Shi(\Phi^+)$.
-While having a similar flavor as \Cref{main-thm:chamber-bijection}, this result is---to the best of our knowledge---an interpretation of antichains of the root poset that has not appeared in the literature to the best of our knowledge.
+where $\LL\big(\Shi(\Phi^+)\big)$ is the \Dfn{intersection poset} of the Shi arrangement given by the set of (nonempty) intersections of hyperplanes of $\Shi(\Phi^+)$.
+Observe that $\LL_w$ is an intersection poset of a cone as considered in~\cite{dorpalenbarry}.

+While having a similar flavor as \Cref{main-thm:chamber-bijection}, the following result is---to the best of our knowledge---an interpretation of antichains of the root poset that has not appeared in the literature.